 Most salespeople are half prepared.
 They know everything about their company and their product.
 They know nothing about their prospect. – Jeffrey Gitomer

 Did you know that 70% of purchasing decisions are made to solve a problem?
 You might have come across people who hold on to their old phones till it breaks.
 Only when they reach the end and have a problem in connecting, the thought of purchasing a new phone comes to their mind.

-Same is the case with most of the businesses that don’t think about a solution until they have a severe problem to address that threatens their business.
+The same is the case with most businesses that don’t think about a solution until they have a severe problem to address that threatens their business.
 For succeeding in sales, it is important to understand and provide a solution to this problem.